thouravi/thouravi/README.md

 <br/>

 ### I am Avi Thour
-- A Freelancer, Designer and Front-end Dev.
+- Freelancer, Designer and Front-end Dev.
-- A Computer Engineering Student.
+- CS Graduate.
 - Learning New and Interesting Stuff related to making a Better Web Everyday.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.